leros-dev/leros/README.md

 but not compatible.
 The initial version exposes the pipeline to the programmer.
 The initial version is supported by a small Java runtime (muvium).

-The new version is pipeline agnostic and also has a slight different ISA.
+The new version is pipeline agnostic and also has a slightly different ISA.
 The new version is supported by a C compiler (LLVM port.)

+## Questions

+ * Is load immediate sign extending?
+ * What is sign extending?
+ * byte order:
+   * Morten's simulator (and presumable compiler) is little-endian
+   * Martin's ISA simulator is little-endian
+   * Patmos is probably big-endian
+   * Internet is big-endian
+   * RISC-V is little-endian

+## TODO

+ * Constraint random testing
+ * Shouldn't a cross compiler have a prefix?
+Such as leros-clang?

+### Minor List

+ * restructure ALU to be used for test project
+ * load/store byte indirect

 ## Implementation Notes (Leros 16)